AnIdiotInvests/anidiotinvests.github.io/_posts/2022-03-12-investing-automation.md

 The pies and reballaning are quite obvious to understand, granted the first time you set up a pie it may feel overwhelming because there are so many different ETFs to choose from.

-I personally avoid the ‘professionally’ created pies, But please keep in mind I am a degenerate that donates his cash to wall street regularly.
+I personally avoid the ‘professionally’ created pies, but please keep in mind I am a degenerate that donates his cash to wall street regularly.

 Also, a lot of brokers do not allow automatic investments into Extrange Traded Funds (ETFs) and instead only allow mutual funds.
 This is not a huge issue for some because many people don't really care about the differences between ETFs and Mutual funds.